-- (20) In accordance with chapter 2, section 3(1) of the AML Act, the risk assessment shall be updated on a regular basis, and the risk assessment and any changes thereto shall be supplied without undue delay to the supervisory authority at its request. - (21) The FIN-FSA's authority to issue more detailed regulations on the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, section 13(4) of the Virtual Currency Providers Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26(15)(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations. - (22) For the purposes of regulations 23-27, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 21 above.
+- (20) In accordance with chapter 2, section 3(1) of the AML Act, the risk assessment shall be updated on a regular basis, and the risk assessment and any changes thereto shall be supplied without undue delay to the supervisory authority at its request. - The FIN-FSA's authority to issue more detailed regulations on the management of risks posed by customers to the activities of a supervised entity is based on the following provisions: Section 39(4) of the Payment Institutions Act, chapter 15, section 18(4) of the Credit Institutions Act, chapter 9, section 6(3) of the AML Act, chapter 12, section 3(4) of the Investment Services Act, chapter 12, section 10 of the AIFM Act, chapter 6, section 21(4) of the Insurance Companies Act, chapter 26(15)(4) of the Act on Common Funds and chapter 8, section 13 of the Act on the Book-Entry System and Settlement Operations.
+(Issued on 11.6.2025, valid from 1.7.2025) - (22) For the purposes of regulations 23-27, a supervised entity refers to supervised entities falling within the scope of authority to issue regulations under paragraph 21 above.

 - (23) The up-to-datedness of the risk assessment shall be checked annually, and the risk assessment shall be updated where necessary.
-Procedures shall be in place to check the up-to-datedness, and the check shall be documented. - (24) There shall be policies and procedures to update the risk assessment, and any updates to the risk assessment as well as their justifications shall be documented. - (25) The risk assessment shall be updated whenever there are changes in the risk factors.
-Such changes include at least new products and services, new customer groups, expansion of services to new geographical areas or distribution channels, or changes in the technology used. - (26) The risk assessment shall also be updated whenever there are changes in the supervised entity's risk management framework or the supervised entity detects new vulnerabilities in its activities. - (27) Supervised entities shall have procedures in place to check the up-to-datedness of the risk appetite statement and to update it.
+Procedures shall be in place to check the up-to-datedness, and the check shall be documented. - There shall be policies and procedures to update the risk assessment, and any updates to the risk assessment as well as their justifications shall be documented. - (25) The risk assessment shall be updated whenever there are changes in the risk factors.
+Such changes include at least new products and services, new customer groups, expansion of services to new geographical areas or distribution channels, or changes in the technology used. - (26) The risk assessment shall also be updated whenever there are changes in the supervised entity's risk management framework or the supervised entity detects new vulnerabilities in its activities. - Supervised entities shall have procedures in place to check the up-to-datedness of the risk appetite statement and to update it.